 Example

 Consider a ball of mass m1 moving with velocity v1 collides with another ball of mass m2 approaching with velocity v2.
-After a collision, they both move away from each other making an angle with the line of impact.
+After a collision, they both move away from each other, making an angle with the line of impact.

 Coefficient of restitution

-When two objects collide head-on, their velocity of separation after impact is in constant ratio to their velocity of approach before impact.
+When two objects collide head-on, their velocity of separation after impact is in a constant ratio to their velocity of approach before impact.

 Elastic Collision